python-openapi/openapi-core/docs/integrations/werkzeug.md

 ### Response

-Use `WerkzeugOpenAPIResponse` to create OpenAPI response from Werkzeug response:
+Use `WerkzeugOpenAPIResponse` to create an OpenAPI response from a Werkzeug response:

 ``` python
 from openapi_core.contrib.werkzeug import WerkzeugOpenAPIResponse